IBM/z_ansible_collections_samples/README.rst

 connection plugin is a fork of the default ssh.py plugin with the added functionality to check if a module is written in REXX.

-Since REXX scripts are required be in EBCDIC encoding to run, they must be handled differently during transfer.
+Since REXX scripts are required to be in EBCDIC encoding to run, they must be handled differently during transfer.
 If the string ``__ANSIBLE_ENCODE_EBCDIC__`` is found in the first line of the module, the module is transferred to the target system using SCP.
 Otherwise, SFTP is used.